adwitiyashukla/ARBITER/README.md

 There is a live demo at https://huggingface.co/spaces/adwitiyashukla/ARBITER that needs no install and no API key, and the full report from my run is at https://adwitiyashukla.github.io/ARBITER/.

-## Why I did not build the obvious version

-The obvious version of this is one agent that reads the steps, clicks through them, and tells you whether it worked.
-It demos well.
-I think it measures almost nothing.

-I got into this after reading about automated bug reproduction online, and I kept getting stuck on the same thing in everything I read.
-The agent doing the clicking is also the thing that decides whether the clicking worked.
-It follows the steps in the report, nothing explodes, and it says "reproduced".
-But following the steps and actually seeing the bug are two different things, and there is nothing in that setup that can tell them apart.
-The usual answer is that someone goes through the results by hand afterwards, which is the right thing to do, and it does not scale, and it is not something the system does for you.

-The ReBL paper from ISSTA 2024 is where I read the most about this.
-Its section on why their reproductions failed is what pointed me at the two gaps I went after: UI elements the accessibility tree cannot see, and symptoms subtle enough that an agent declares success without ever having looked at them.
-AdbGPT from ICSE 2024 sits in the same space.
-Both are Android and this is web, so none of my numbers should be read against theirs.
-They shaped the design, they are not baselines.

-So I built it the other way round.
-The checking is a separate component that only ever sees evidence, and I wanted to find out what falls out of that.

-Two other things bothered me about how these systems get scored:

-- They run each report once.
-One successful run is not reproduction, it is one sample.
-- They only test reports that are true.
-Nobody checks what happens when you hand the agent a report describing a bug that is not there, which happens constantly on real issue trackers.

-So every report runs several times and I report how often it worked, and two of the ten reports in my benchmark are wrong on purpose.

 ## How the two halves work

 ```mermaid